-The Northern Health and Social Care Trust should prioritise the development of three MLUs - alongside units in both Causeway and Antrim, as well as a freestanding unit elsewhere.
+RECOMMENDATION 1: The Northern Health and Social Care Trust should prioritise the development of three MLUs - alongside units in both Causeway and Antrim, as well as a freestanding unit elsewhere within the Trust.

-Birth Choices clinics / VBAC clinics / breech clinics should be available in all Trust areas.
+RECOMMENDATION 2: Birth Choices clinics / VBAC clinics / breech clinics should be available in all Trust areas.
 Individualised care plans should always be developed with women who are deemed to be outside guidelines.